What are the symptoms of HIV?

-Within 4-6 weeks of HIV entering the body, 80% of people will experience a short, flu-like illness called acute retroviral syndrome (ARS).
+Within 4 to 6 weeks of HIV entering the body, 80% of people will experience a short, flu-like illness sometimes called acute retroviral syndrome (ARS).
 This is your immune system putting up an initial fight against the virus and it can last for up to a month.

 Read more about the early symptoms of HIV.